 For a while there, it seemed like sulfate free shampoos were more like a fad than a mainstream hair care choice, just like cold wave lotion or organic products.
-Cut to today, and sulfate free shampoo is virtually a must-have for anyone with color-treated hair.
-Now found nearly everywhere from salons to your local drugstore—making them as accessible as regular formulations—even products such as sulfate free shampoos for natural hair are no longer niche haircare items.
+Cut to today, and sulfate free shampoo is virtually a must-have for anyone with Insta-worthy color-treated hair.
+Now found nearly everywhere from salons to your local drugstore—making them as accessible as regular formulations—even products such as sulfate free shampoos for natural hair are no longer niche hair care items.

-Before we deep-dive into this any further, first, the basics: What are sulfate free shampoos and how do they work?
-To answer some of these burning questions, including whether or not they are ideal for your particular hair type, we enlisted the help from Unilever’s R&D expert Leon-van Gorkom to help shed light on this popular dyed hair must-have.
+We enlisted the help from Unilever’s R&D expert Leon-van Gorkom to help shed light on this popular dyed hair must-have.
 Read on to learn the truth:

 Sulfate Free Shampoo: How It Works